knadh/listmonk/README.md

 You can checkout the [docker-compose.yml](docker-compose.yml) to get an idea of how to run `listmonk` with `PostgreSQL` together using Docker.

 - `docker-compose up -d` to run all the services together.
-- `docker-compose run --rm app ./listmonk --install --config /etc/listmonk/config.toml` to setup the DB.
+- `docker-compose run --rm app ./listmonk --install` to setup the DB.
 - Visit `http://localhost:9000`.

+Alternatively, to run a demo of listmonk, you can quickly spin up a container `docker-compose up -d demo-db demo-app`.
+NOTE: This doesn't persist Postgres data after you stop and remove the container, this setup is intended only for demo. _DO NOT_ use the demo setup in production.

 ### Help and docs